ngergs/optional_struct_recursive/optionable/README.md

 Due to the use of associated types some IDE-hints do not fully resolve the associated types leaving you with `<i32 as Optionable>::Optioned` instead of `i32`.
 Luckily, for checking type correctness and also for error messages when using wrong types the associated types are resolved.

+## Similar crates
+That I'm aware of:
+- [optional_struct](https://crates.io/crates/optional_struct): Limit to structs, follows a more manual approach with many granular configuration options, does not support automatic detection of recursive optional sub-structs.